eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 Spring provides an easy way to implement API for scheduling jobs.
 It works great until we deploy multiple instances of our application.

 Spring, by default, cannot handle scheduler synchronization over multiple instances.
-It executes the jobs simultaneously on every node instead.
+Instead, it executes the jobs simultaneously on every node.

-In this short tutorial, we’ll look at ShedLock — a Java library that makes sure our scheduled tasks run only once at the same time and is an alternative to Quartz.
+In this short tutorial, we’ll look at ShedLock, a Java library that ensures our scheduled tasks run only once at the same time and is an alternative to Quartz.

 2. Maven Dependencies